-The Doctors at the Institute for Control of Eye Myopia in Children have many years of combined experience treating children and adolescents with Orthokeratology, Paragon CRT, Vision Shaping Treatment and other OrthoK technologies.
+The Doctors at The Myopia Institute have many years of combined experience treating children and adolescents with Orthokeratology, Paragon CRT, Vision Shaping Treatment and other OrthoK technologies.

 Contact lenses were mainstreamed in the early 1960s with the introduction of Polymethylmethacrylate (PMMA) lenses to the market.
 These lenses are known historically as “hard” lenses.
 At the time PMMA lenses were introduced to the market, the only corrective option for millions of people was eyeglasses.
 A few years after the introduction of PMMA contact lenses, patients were reporting some interesting experiences; some noted that they could see for a period after they removed their contacts without the aid of glasses.
 They might wear their contacts all day and remove them to go to a cocktail party or such.
 Doctors noted that in some cases progressive myopia slowed down in people who had repeatedly year after year manifested increases in prescription.
 Doctors discovered that lenses that were fit flatter than the curvature of the cornea were the reason for both phenomena, so they started purposefully fitting the contact lenses flatter.
 The results were dramatic in some cases.
 People with generally less than a certain amount of prescription could remove lenses and see, sometimes for an entire day.
 The resulting therapy took on the name Orthokeratology, or OthoK for short.
 “Ortho” is latin for straight and “keratology” is the science of altering the shape of the cornea.
 While interesting and helpful for many patients, PMMA material is not permeable to oxygen, so there were some inherent risks in extending wear of these lenses to achieve the desired effect.
 Also, fitting them to achieve the desired effect was an arduous and inexact science.

 In the 1970s plastics for contact lenses were developed that had a higher permeability to oxygen.
 The flourosilicon elastomers proved safer and healthier for the eye and reduced the risks of Orthokeratology, but fitting these lenses was still challenging for doctors and time consuming for patients.